Said-Abdullahi/Said-Abdullahi/README.md

 ♻️ Smart Recycling with Deep Learning
 An AI-powered solution for waste classification to optimise recycling processes.
 Leveraged computer vision techniques and deep learning algorithms to accurately distinguish between different types of recyclable materials.

-🔒 Privacy Technology for Financial Intelligence: Dive into the future of financial intelligence with our cutting-edge exploration of privacy technologies.
-This project focuses on the development and application of advanced privacy-preserving techniques to enhance the security and confidentiality of financial data.